haro-ca/rcreate/README.md

 # Overview

-Is there a viz that ggplot2 can't recreate?
+Is there a data visualization that ggplot2 can't recreate?
 Let's find out!
+I select charts that aren't originally made in R and rcreate them.
 Originals on the left and recreated ones on the right.
-Suggestions of vizs or feedback are absolutely welcomed via [twitter](https://twitter.com/haro_ca_).
+Suggestions of visualizations, feedback, or contributions are are absolutely welcomed via [twitter](https://twitter.com/haro_ca_) or PR.

 (Also, no copyright intended, just an R fanatic testing skills)